lacanoid/datalink/docs/README.md

 The extension can be used without a daemon, but this disables some of the functionality.
 - [datalink file filter](dlff.md) (DLFF), which applies READ ACCESS DB policy to file accesses.

+Also:
+- Configuration
+- Security
+- Caveats
+- Errors